This post may contain affiliate links.

 Recycle an old bottle cap to make this fun spider craft for preschoolers.
 It’s perfect for Halloween and for your bug activities.

 Encourage fine motor skills and creativity with this simple spider craft.
-Add it to your preschool spider lessons, Halloween activities, or your general bug themed lesson plans.
+Add it to your spider activities for preschoolers, Halloween activities, or your general bug themed lesson plans.

 The weather is finally feeling like autumn, and it’s time to turn our focus to Halloween activities.
 This spider Halloween craft is a lot of fun, and it’s a great way for little ones to practice their scissor skills.